Do You Think Earning Australian Dollar can Support the Cost of Living in Pesos?

 I graduated from college in the '90s when most fathers and mothers choose to work abroad in Saudi Arabia, Singapore, and any country accepting sponsored workers in different industries.
 They will then send their hard-earned money to their family in the Philippines.
 My father, though with six children, chose to stay.
 I admire him for that.
-No dollar can equate with the time lost away from the family you are responsible to care and nurture.
+No dollar can equate with the time lost away from the family you are responsible to care for and nurture.

 After graduation, a friend asked if I can support her in her missionary work in the province of Bicol under the ministry of Campus Crusade for Christ.
 I was excited for her and checked if I can support her regularly.
 Campus Crusade for Christ has helped me develop in my Christian faith while in College and I would love to see more college students experience the love of God and the fellowship of other Christians.
 It will be an honour to be part of their ministry.